elc1798/alice/contributing.md

 To install dependencies, you'll want to `pip install -r requirements.txt` and run `setup.sh`.

+You'll also need to make a directory in the root of the project called `API_KEYS` and put a file called `google_creds.json` with your Google credentials file inside (from the Google Developer Console)

 To create a new command and it's training library you have to do 4 major steps:

  - Create a folder in `training/` with the naming scheme `COMMAND_NAME_DATA`